I'll Be Gone (Spectrum song): Cover versions

 Several cover versions of "I'll Be Gone" have been recorded by artists including Colleen Hewett, Margret RoadKnight and Manfred Mann's Earth Band.
 The latter was released, along with B-side "Launching Place Part Two", on their 1974 LP The Good Earth.

 In 1984 Australian country music singer John Williamson paid tribute to the song by recording his own version, a version which kept the originality but also suited his own brand of country music.
 Palladium recorded a version for the film Dirty Deeds.

 John Schumann and the Vagabond Crew covered the song on their 2008 album Behind the Lines.

+"Launching Place, Pt.
+II" was sampled by alternative rockers TISM on their 2004 song "As Seen on Reality", which appeared on their album The White Albun that year.

 Legacy

 In May 2001 the Australasian Performing Right Association (APRA), as part of its 75th Anniversary celebrations, named "I'll Be Gone" as one of the Top 30 Australian songs of all time.
 Since its release in 1971, the song has become an FM radio staple, as shown on the Triple M Essential Countdown for 2006 where "I'll Be Gone" came in at #331.